All Episodes

 I appreciate that.

-Um, I mean, it's so important.
+I mean, it's so important.

 We were just talking about Jim Quinn.

-You know, like draw all the curtains, put down the blinds, put candles on the table and give a password, you know, like the big bad wolf sent me, you know, something like that.
+You know, like draw the curtains, put down the blinds, put candles on the table and give a password, you know, like the big bad wolf sent me, you know, something like that.

 Can't use that now because now everybody knows.

-But you know, do that.
+But, you know, do that.

 She's listening.